 The more compact the DNA is, it can easily pass through agarose pores.
 So sequentially, circular DNA remains last, linear DNA cover more distance than circular DNA and coiled DNA covers more distance than linear DNA.
 At last supercoiled DNA cover more distance than any other DNA, and run faster.

 Topological properties especially the linking number of DNA are very important properties of DNA if it is not maintained properly in vivo, DNA cannot be packed properly on the chromosome which will result in epigenetic alteration and failure in replication.

-Linking number of the DNA can be calculated using the formula given above, feel free to comment here and let me know how linking numbers can be useful for diagnosis of disease?
+The linking number of the DNA can be calculated using the formula given above, feel free to comment here and let me know how linking numbers can be useful for the diagnosis of disease?